 Media & Broadcasting: The sectoral cap is now 100% with 49% cap under the automatic route for most activities like teleports, Direct To Home, Cable Networks, mobile TV etc. The exceptions are FM radio and up-linking of ‘News & Current Affairs TV channels, where the cap is 49% under the Government route.

 Coffee/Rubber/Cardamom/Palm Oil & Olive Oil Plantations: Foreign investment in the plantation sector would henceforth be under automatic route.
 This includes coffee, rubber, cardamom, palm oil tree and olive oil tree plantations along with the existing tea plantations.

 E-commerce: It has been decided that a manufacturer will be permitted to sell its product through wholesale and/or retail, including through e-commerce without Government approval.

 Duty-Free Shops: 100% FDI is now permitted under automatic route in Duty-Free Shops located and operated in the Customs bonded areas.

 Sigle Brand Retail Trading (SBRT) & Wholesale Retail:

-- Sourcing of 30% of the value of goods purchased for SBRT would be reckoned from opening of first store instead of from the date of receipt of FDI.
-Further, in case of ‘state-of-art’ and ‘cutting-edge technology’ sourcing norms can be relaxed subject to Government approval.
+- Sourcing of 30% of the value of goods purchased for SBRT would be reckoned from the opening of the first store instead of from the date of receipt of FDI.
+Further, in the case of ‘state-of-art’ and ‘cutting-edge technology’ sourcing norms can be relaxed subject to Government approval.